sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ### Happy so far.

-Some of it may be reinventing the wheel.
+Some of what these modules do may be reinventing the wheel.

-I'm still learning the extent of what is going on in Node `child_process` and `cluster` modules.
+I'm still learning the extent of what is going on in Node's `child_process` and `cluster` modules.